hcaumo/Ripple/README.md

 7. **Integrate with XRPL RPC**

    Ensure secure access to XRPL RPC for interacting with smart contracts on the XRPL ledger.

+8. **Integrate Third-Party KYC/AML Service**

+   Configure the WebHook integration to receive updates on the KYC/AML status of users and take necessary actions within the platform.

 ## Running the Service